kopytjuk/kopytjuk.github.io/content/posts/solar-panel-analysis/index.md

 ![building-overview](building-overview-df.jpg)

-The dataset is used as an input for both the cropping image and energy extraction steps.
+This dataframe is used as a starting point for the subsequent steps.

 ### Cropping aerial images

-The ML-model which I selected for the detection tasks works well for a zoomed in image of a building.
-Therefore, I need to crop the large aerial image from a single tile into smaller images, having the building of interest in its center with a 5-10m margin around.
+The ML-model which I selected for the solar-panel detection cannot process a full 1km aerial image since it was trained on smaller (ca. 50-100m) images.
+Therefore,  we need to crop our aerial image into multiple smaller images, having each building of interest in its center with  some margin around.
+The 5-15m margin provides some context to the model - imagine looking a blach asphalt like path - how do you know whether you are looking at the roof or at a path of a highway?

 To open the aerial image we will use the [rasterio](https://rasterio.readthedocs.io/en/stable/) Python library.
 The library interprets both the pixel data as georeferencing information, which is is stored as metadata in the JPEG2000 file.